Jan. 6 committee is telling a story, but plenty of gaps remain

 Yet despite the willingness of hundreds of former Trump aides, cabinet officials, family members and legal advisors to cooperate in the probe — and spill damning testimony in the process — there are plenty of gaps in the investigators’ narrative that remain unfilled as the panel heads into another round of public proceedings this week.

-Those gaps are largely the result of the refusal of key Trump allies to participate in the investigation, a list that includes his former chief of staff, Mark Meadows, as well as his most prominent defenders on Capitol Hill: GOP Reps.
+Those gaps are largely the result of the refusal of key Trump allies to participate in the investigation.
+This list includes his former chief of staff, Mark Meadows, as well as his most prominent defenders on Capitol Hill: GOP Reps.
 Kevin McCarthy (Calif.), Jim Jordan (Ohio), Scott Perry (Pa.), Andy Biggs (Ariz.) and Mo Brooks (Ala.), all of whom have rejected congressional subpoenas to appear before the panel.

 Each of those figures has a unique window into Trump’s actions and thinking on and around Jan.
 6, when Trump supporters attacked the Capitol in a failed effort to overturn his election defeat.
 Each has also downplayed the violence that day and characterized the House investigation as a sham designed merely to hurt Trump politically.